formkiq/docs.formkiq.com/docs/features/documents.md

 7. **TEMPLATE**: Templates, such as those used in document generation
 8. **DATASOURCE**: Datasources, such as those used in document generation

+## Deep Links / External Documents

+In addition to documents that are added directly into FormKiQ's object storage (S3), you can also add deep-linked / external documents as well.
+This can include any document accessible by URL, including S3 objects (using the S3:// protocol).

+You can add organize these deep-linked documents with their own FormKiQ path, and can create attributes as well.

+Some limitations exist, as FormKiQ does not have access to process those documents.
+You can use one of [FormKiQ's Document Gateways Add-On Modules](/docs/formkiq-modules/modules/document-gateways) for stronger integration with documents in Microsoft 365, MS SharePoint, and Google Workspace.

 ## Document Management Features

 ### Document Actions